AlexKourganov/SocialNetworkingApp/README.md

 REACT/NODEJS/STYLED COMPONENTS/REDUX/FIREBASE

 ## Summary
-A Covid social chat app that uses styled components for styling.
+A Social Networking App that uses styled components for styling.
 Redux for state managment and Firebase for backend and hosting.

 ## Live Version
 https://socialcorona.web.app/